I have a strong interest in Photography and am constantly learning to improve the quality of my shoots.

 Once you have identified the subject, you will now have to isolate this subject without instructing the subject.
 So, move your legs and position yourself such that you are able to have a clear isolated shot of the subject with the action that he is performing clearly visible in the frame.

 Once you think you have the perfect frame, then squeeze that shutter button at the moment that you think is perfect to enhance the emotion of the shot.
 Again, this comes with practice and one thing to note with Street Photography, you should never rush to capture your shots.
 Take your time and really observe for that perfect shot.

 Never ever rush the photo.

 Here are some bonus tips that may or may not directly affect the quality of your photos.

 Yes, you got that right.
 If you are capturing a portrait of your subject, it is always best to thank the subject for that shoot.
-This is to prevent and misunderstanding that could occur as you are pointing your camera directly in front of the subjects face and not everybody is comfortable with a camera directly in front of their faces.
+This is to prevent any misunderstanding that could occur as you are pointing your camera directly in front of the subject's face, and not everybody is comfortable with a camera directly in front of their faces.